Beloperone guttata (Mexican Shrimp Plant) Care Indoors, Propagation, Problems and Remedies

 Watering

 Cut down on watering during the cold season to maintain the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely as it can lead to wilting and leaf drop.

 Light Requirements

 If light is not enough, the plant will become leggy with wide spaces between the leaf nodes and will not bloom.
 You may grow Beloperone guttata under grow lights where the natural lighting is not sufficient.
-Check out these full spectrum grow lights on Amazon.

 Turn the pot regularly to ensure that the Shrimp Plant receives light on all sides for even growth.

-False Hop Plant can also be grown outside under direct sunshine but it needs to be acclimated gradually before being exposed to direct sunshine to avoid sunscorch.
+Mexican Shrimp Plant can also be grown outside under direct sunshine but it needs to be acclimated gradually before being exposed to direct sunshine to avoid sunscorch.

 Temperature and Humidity